ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 #### Biomedical Dataset Analysis

 For the next use case, we will consider handling large data for biomedical applications with differential privacy guarantees.
-DAMSEN [^fn4] is a system that supports differential privacy guarantees for numerous data analysis tasks and utilizes a effective query optimization engine to achieve high accuracy and low privacy costs.
+DAMSEN <sup id="a4">[4](#f4)</sup> is a system that supports differential privacy guarantees for numerous data analysis tasks and utilizes a effective query optimization engine to achieve high accuracy and low privacy costs.

-As demonstrated in the below figure, DAMSEN [^fn4] offers differential privacy for data analysis tasks, such as histograms, cuboids, machine learning algorithms (e.g. linear and logistic regression, potentially generalizable to neural networks), and clustering tasks.
+As demonstrated in the below figure, DAMSEN <sup id="a4">[4](#f4)</sup> offers differential privacy for data analysis tasks, such as histograms, cuboids, machine learning algorithms (e.g. linear and logistic regression, potentially generalizable to neural networks), and clustering tasks.

 Note: In the context of data analysis tasks apropos queries, histograms do not represent the traditional visualization of the data distribution.
-Histograms are a special type of query that involves sorting data points into buckets [^fn11].
+Histograms are a special type of query that involves sorting data points into buckets <sup id="a11">[11](#f11)</sup>.
 You can think of such queries as similar to Pandas' groupby() function with more functionality.
-A cuboid is an analysis task that involves multiply summary datasets and tables - please see the DAMSEN paper [^fn4] for detailed examples.
+A cuboid is an analysis task that involves multiply summary datasets and tables - please see the DAMSEN paper <sup id="a4">[4](#f4)</sup> for detailed examples.

 ![img](https://lh3.googleusercontent.com/A9sHW1JNxeN-Tb4kDmyJlm6lTPmtYDfKIvwbIlW_YJbGPLZvTQbBkmVEWr3FqTS6Suj7OGoIMcOUF-srj2DN7gihQHs8pFhK_qFtLlRTkpqAXiN8sOFVKv6HfH-MdRM93f-p9v0-hfE)

 **Potential Project Idea: ** Ensure differential privacy guarantees for visualizations.
-Two resources I have found on the topic are ["Privacy-aware Visualization of Personal Data"](<https://users.cs.duke.edu/~hexi88/privacy-aware_visualization/index.html>) [^fn12] and ["Challenges of Visualizing Differentially Private Data"](<https://people.cs.umass.edu/~miklau/assets/pubs/viz/zhang16challenges.pdf>) [^fn13].
+Two resources I have found on the topic are ["Privacy-aware Visualization of Personal Data"](<https://users.cs.duke.edu/~hexi88/privacy-aware_visualization/index.html>) <sup id="a12">[12](#f12)</sup> and ["Challenges of Visualizing Differentially Private Data"](<https://people.cs.umass.edu/~miklau/assets/pubs/viz/zhang16challenges.pdf>) <sup id="a13">[13](#f13)</sup>.

 An interesting note is that DAMSEN incorporates a compressive mechanism, which is useful for minimizing the amount of noise needed for DP:

 > *“Instead of adding noise to the original data, CM first encodes the data as in compressive sensing; then, CM adds noise to the encoded data, decodes the result as in compressive sensing, and publishes it.
-Because the transformed data are highly compressed, they require much less noise to achieve differential privacy.”* [^fn5]
+Because the transformed data are highly compressed, they require much less noise to achieve differential privacy.”* <sup id="a5">[5](#f5)</sup>

 It is important to reduce the amount of noise because we would like to ensure the query results perturbed by the DP mechanism are still as accurate as possible.

 #### Analyzing Electronic Health Records

-For this use case, we consider DP-perturbed histograms with Homomorphic Encryption [^fn10].
-The overall system proposed in the paper [^fn10] is depicted in the figure below:
+For this use case, we consider DP-perturbed histograms with Homomorphic Encryption <sup id="a10">[10](#f10)</sup>.
+The overall system proposed in the paper <sup id="a10">[10](#f10)</sup> is depicted in the figure below:

 ![img](https://lh5.googleusercontent.com/78E7aRmA9KiMjJxwk_H7JRmi-u_wny-0CixOgHAmai3UuMDbsA9i4wWEQyJf_nBQ_paBsXcg4_oz2mR6hhPoeZhWDICQb4CJoKatUiquNvsU8CgInijJLHzLP7Gm6wWZtXh6OeM066s)